 Once applicants have submitted their applications, they will need to send the following documents in order to be considered for a fellowship position:

 - Three letters of recommendation from an institution in which the applicant has trained.
-These letters should be addressed to Dr. Melissa Murray the program director.
+Letters should be addressed to Dr. Melissa Murray the program director.
 Please request letter writers add the following line after the heading (RE: Candidates Name, Program & Year Applying to)

 - International medical school graduates must submit a copy of their Educational Commission for Foreign Medical Graduates (ECFMG) certificate that is marked “valid indefinitely”